UniversalDependencies/docs/_cs-dep/name.md

 In most cases this is the opposite to PDT where family names are heads and given names are dependents, and the family name is usually the last name.

+The relation is not used to attach adjectives to nouns within multi-word names of places, organizations etc.
+(e.g. _Český Krumlov_).

 ~~~ sdparse
 Prezident Václav Havel včera navštívil Český Krumlov . \n President Václav Havel yesterday visited Český Krumlov .
 name(Václav-2, Havel-3)